Kylee-Grant/Project-2/README.md

 Team members: Tori Arriola, Yifei Cao, Kylee Grant, Leah Handel, Catie Lutz, Rana Saber

 # Project Requirements
-1. Your visualization must include a Python Flask–powered API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite).
+1. Your visualization must include a Python Flask–powered API, HTML/CSS, JavaScript, and a database (SQL, MongoDB, SQLite).
 2. Your project should fall into one of the below four tracks:
      a.
 A custom “creative” D3.js project (i.e., a nonstandard graph or chart)
      b.
 A combination of web scraping and Leaflet or Plotly